pesto-students/n7-ask-backend-epslion-2-7/README.md

 # Ask

-Ask is An application where users have a centralized platform where they can ask queries on any topic.
+Ask is an application where users have a centralized platform where they can ask queries on any topic.
 The goal of our application is to find out an expert for your queries in that specific subject.
 Questions are directed towards experts in that field.
 When knowledge is put into Ask, it is there forever to be shared with anyone in the future who is interested.

 <br/>